Last updated on August 3rd, 2018 at 01:39 pm

 2. Check their dress code and learn from it

-You should try to find out what they wear in the company, the dress code they follow.
-The best way to do it is visiting the offices of the company (easily doable when you apply for a job in hotel, retail store, etc), and watching what the people wear.
+You should try to find out what they wear in the company, the dress code they follow in work.
+The best way to do it is visiting the offices of the company (easily doable when you apply for a job in hotel, retail store, etc), and watching the employees for a minute.

 The corporate website (or pictures on social media profiles) can also offer information about their dress code.